spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/installation/windows.rst

       echo "export LIBGL_ALWAYS_INDIRECT=0" >> ~/.bashrc
       source ~/.bashrc

 #.
-Finally, run the ``sct_check_dependencies`` command in your terminal to verify that matplotlib and PyQt figures can be opened by SCT.
+Finally, run the ``sct_check_dependencies`` command in Ubuntu to verify that matplotlib and PyQt figures can be opened by SCT.

 #.
 Optionally, you can install FSLeyes using the following commands: